VowpalWabbit/workshop/ICML2023/README.md

 # ICML 2023
-Vowpal Wabbit: year in review and looking ahead in an LLM world
+Vowpal Wabbit: Year in review and looking ahead in an LLM world

 ## Abstract